denisenkom/go-mssqldb/README.md

   * false - Data sent between client and server is not encrypted beyond the login packet.
 (Default)
   * true - Data sent between client and server is encrypted.
 * trust server certificate
   * false - Server certificate is checked.
-(Default)
+(Default if encypt is specified)
   * true - Server certificate is not checked.
+(Default if encrypt is not specified)
 * certificate - The file that contains the public key certificate of the CA that signed the SQL Server certificate.
 The specified certificate overrides the go platform specific CA certificates.

 Example: